Project Transition Plan from One Vendor to Another for Software

 How ASD Team Mitigates Risks in Handover

-ASD Team keeps high standards of partnership employs a detailed transition plan to minimize the above risks and ensure a successful transformation:
+ASD Team uses a detailed transition plan to minimize these risks and ensure a successful handover:

 We ensure coding styles are streamlined early on, creating harmony between development teams and avoiding unnecessary rewrites.